 Only give painkillers which have been prescribed by your veterinarian, cats aren’t small humans are unable to metabolise many common painkillers.

 In late-stage disease, cats can lose their appetite.
-Try to offer your cat small amounts of food, at this stage, hand feeding will be necessary.
-BBQ chicken slightly warmed up or some canned tuna may entice your cat to eat but at the very end, even this will often be refused.
+Try to offer small amounts of food; at this stage, hand-feeding will be necessary.
+BBQ chicken slightly warmed up, or some canned tuna may entice your cat to eat, but at the very end, even this will often be refused.

 Give your cat the option of where to sleep.
-He may prefer to sleep in the lounge room close to his human companions or he may prefer to sleep in a quiet spot elsewhere in the house.
-Let your cat be the guide.
-Now is not the time to be fussy about where your cat sleeps, not in his final days or weeks.
+The cat may prefer to sleep in the lounge room close to their human companions, or in a quiet spot elsewhere in the house.
+Let the cat decide, now is not the time to be fussy about where your cat sleeps.

 It may be necessary for the caregiver to help groom and keep your cat clean, especially cats who are in pain.
-Clean your cat if he has soiled himself and change his bedding.
+Clean the cat if he has soiled himself and change his bedding.

-Meet your cat’s basic needs such as hydration, nutrition, pain management, warmth and comfort.
+Meet your cat’s basic needs, hydration, nutrition, pain management, warmth and comfort.
 If these basic needs cannot be met, it is time to speak to your veterinarian about euthanasia.
-Ending a cat’s suffering by euthanasia is far kinder than letting nature take its course and waiting for the cat to die naturally.
+Ending a cat’s suffering is far kinder than letting nature take its course and waiting for the cat to die naturally.

-Ensure the cat is in a comfortable place, and meet his emotional needs.
+Ensure the cat is in a comfortable place, and meet their emotional needs.

 Some cats prefer relative isolation when they are dying, which means they choose to hide in a quiet spot.
 Where practical, respect that.
 Other cats want the comfort of their human or pet family, and that is okay too.
 Follow your cat’s lead.

-- Stay with him as he dies, your presence will calm and sooth him.
+- Stay with the cat as they are dying, your presence will calm them.